tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

  **Object Replication Metadata in the Response**

- The `OrMetadata` element is present when there is object replication status set on blob using version 2019-10-10 or later.
+ The `OrMetadata` element is present when an Object Replication policy has been evaluated on a blob and the List Blobs call was made using version 2019-10-10 or later.
 Within the `OrMetadata` element, the value of each name-value pair is listed within an element corresponding to the pair's name.
-The format of name is `or-policy-id_rule-id`, policy id is a guid which means the id of object replication policy on account level, rule id is a guid which means the id of rule on container level within a policy.
+The format of name is `or-{policy-id}_{rule-id}`, where `{policy-id}` is a guid representing the object replication policy identifier on the storage account and `{rule-id}` is a guid representing the rule identifier on the storage container.
 Valid values are `complete`/`failed`.

 ```